 The best spots for expats in Rotterdam

-You’re an expat and moving to Rotterdam?
-Here are some suggestions of popular places.
+If you’re an expat moving to Rotterdam, here are some suggestions of popular places to live

 One of the best things about Rotterdam is its diversity.
 There are so many very different neighbourhoods with completely different vibes which make it such an interesting place to live.
-Whether you’re coming alone or with a partner or family, whether you’re looking for a bit of peace and quiet or for a piece of the action, you’ll find the perfect place in Rotterdam.
+Whether you’re coming alone or with a partner or family, whether you’re looking for a bit of peace and quiet or for a piece of the action, you’ll find the best spots in Rotterdam.

-Here’s a quick rundown of four districts that have proven to be especially popular with expats:
+Here’s a quick rundown with the best spots in Rotterdam of four districts that have proven to be especially popular with expats:

 Centrum – close to everything you need